hariharan2017/hariharan2017/README.md

 - 👋 Hi, I’m @hariharan2017
 - 👀 I’m interested in Front End Web Development
-- 🌱 I’m currently work in React and Node
+- 🌱 I currently work in React and Node
 - 📫 How to reach me - Drop a mail at hariharan9876@gmail.com

 <!---